codecurious-bln/basic-curriculum/attendee_tutorial.md

 # 5. Finetune the routes

 If you try to open `http://localhost:3000` it still shows the “Welcome aboard” page.
-Let’s make it redirect to the ideas page.
+Let’s make it redirect to the attendees page.

 Open config/routes.rb and after the first line add

-    root :to => redirect('/ideas')
+    root :to => redirect('/attendees')

 Test the change by opening the root path (that is, http://localhost:3000/) in your browser.